Star Citizen: Arena Commander

-Arena Commander is an in-fiction space combat simulator allowing players to fly ships in various game types against other players or AI opponents.
-In the Free Flight game type, players can pilot their ship without threat of combat encounters, while in Vanduul Swarm up to 4 players fight waves of computer controlled enemies.
+Arena Commander is an in-fiction combat simulator allowing players to engage in combat against other players or AI enemies either on-foot or with a spaceship.
+In the Free Flight game type, players can fly their ships with no predefined objective.
+The Vanduul Swarm and Pirate Swarm game modes are cooperative missions where players fight waves of AI enemies.

 Capture the Core is a game type inspired by classic capture the flag rules, where a team must capture the opposing team's core and deposit it on their side.
 A racing game type, set on a specifically designed map with three courses, allows players to fly through checkpoints and attempt to beat each other's time.
 Game types like Battle Royale and Team place players in direct opposition of one another, gaining points for destroying enemy ships.
-A final game type, called Pirate Swarm, is a horde based game type similar to Vanduul Swarm but with different enemy types.

 G-force effects on the pilot were introduced in Arena Commander, which could cause the player character to black out if they moved in a way that applied substantial g-forces on the ship.
 Equipment to customize ships used in Arena Commander can be rented to further allow for modification of player ship combat ability.
 While a multi-crew component of Arena Commander was announced at a 2015 Star Citizen conference, it has yet to be implemented in the game.

+Hangar module

+In the hangar module, players were able to explore or modify their purchased ships that have been publicly released and interact with the ship's systems, though no flying options were available.
+Also included were decorations and flair that can be placed and arranged within the hangar.
+The hangar module was removed in Alpha Patch 3.13.1a, released on May 2021.
+Its functionality has largely been implemented into the Persistent Universe.